 Click on one of the items below for a direct download!

 Suddenly there he was: Kevin Arnemann.
-Just 20 years young, this techno wunderkind is already familiar with all the tricks of the trade.
-By playing some of the best outdoor festivals in Holland this summer, both peak-time and as a warm-up, this all-rounder has shown he’s capable of surprising in every situation and is one of Holland’s true talents to keep an eye on!
+Just 22 years young, this techno wunderkind is already familiar with all the tricks of the trade.
+By playing some of the best venues and festivals in the Netherlands, both as peak-time and as a warm-up, this all-rounder has shown he’s capable of surprises in every situation and is one of Holland’s true talents to keep an eye on!

-As the youngest participant to win the renowned TWSTd DJ contest, he convincingly kick-started his career.
-Following this initial success, things have only continued to get better for Kevin.
+Following this initial success, things continued to get better for Kevin.
 At his festival debut at Rockit Open Air, he easily won over the audience with his disarming performance in combination with the characteristic big-room techno.
-Since then he has landed residencies at Amsterdam’s Sugar Factory and the Poema in Utrecht.
-He has also performed regularly at Studio 80 nights Rebellion and Linke Soep and Juan Sanchez’s FORMAT night in club AIR.
+Soon after, he was stumbled upon the chance at a b2b session with the legendary Adam Beyer at the afterparty in the TWSTd cafe.
+Since then he has played regularly at Studio 80 as well as held residencies at Amsterdam’s Sugar Factory and Poema in Utrecht.

-With compliments coming from Derrick May, Stacey Pullen and Adam Beyer and the honest support from pretty much the whole Dutch scene, he feels strengthened to work towards becoming one of Holland’s next techno heavywheights.
+With compliments coming from Derrick May, Stacey Pullen, Nina Kraviz and Adam Beyer and the honest support from almost every Dutch techno heavyweight, he feels strengthened to work towards his ultimate goal: conquering the techno scene.

 Resident Advisor: residentadvisor.net/dj/kevinarnemann